Points of Pride

 - The range and quality of UMass Amherst’s academic offerings are nationally recognized.
 Students come from 69 countries and 49 states.
 In Massachusetts, we recruit students from every region in the state and its 351 cities and towns.

 Our undergraduate business degree program has jumped from the 78th to 36th spot in the Business Week rankings over the last five years.

-For a fourth consecutive year, UMass Amherst is among the 100 Best Values in Public Colleges compiled by Kiplinger’s Personal Finance magazine, placing 62nd overall.
+For a fifth consecutive year, UMass Amherst is among the 100 Best Values in Public Colleges compiled by Kiplinger’s Personal Finance magazine.

 - Innovation in sustainability is a campus calling card, and we are ranked among the top 10 research universities nationwide for our commitment to leadership in sustainability.
 The campus received a gold rating from the Association for the Advancement of Sustainability in Higher Education’s Sustainability Tracking Assessment Rating System (STARS).
 Only 16 U.S. universities have received this distinction.

 - UMass Amherst is a research powerhouse.
 We’re an engine that touches—and often transforms—communities in the Commonwealth and around the world.

 - We compete at the highest level of research activity.
 In Massachusetts, we rank third in grant funding from the National Science Foundation behind only MIT and Harvard.
 In fiscal 2014, overall research funding exceeded $190 million.

 - The Massachusetts Life Sciences Center awarded UMass Amherst $95 million to partner with life sciences companies to develop new products and services.
 The investment is designed to extend the fast-growing sector to western Massachusetts.
 Faculty in three new research centers will be housed in the new, $160 million Life Science Laboratories complex.